How to make a vision board that works!

 The key is to find one that will work for you.
 And, by “work for you” I mean it helps you to successfully manifest your visions!

-The key that has worked for me, and my clients, over the past four years is using feng shui principles to organize their vision boards.
+The key that has worked for me, and my clients, is using feng shui principles to organize their vision boards.

 As a feng shui practitioner, I use the principles and practices of this ancient Chinese design and placement philosophy and program – the Bagua, the 5 Elements, and yin/yang balance — to help my clients reach their goals by arranging their environments to support them.
 I use those same principles and practices to help my vision board workshop attendees arrange their vision boards to help them manifest their dreams.